muggy8/improbable/from-me-to-me/K4fSYHh5.md

 As if sensing my hesitation, Phanna spoke up again.

-"Melody, if you're not sure yet, maybe just keep your name. it's not like you're the only Melody to have ever existed."
+"Melody, if you're not sure yet, maybe just keep your name.
+It's not like you're the only Melody to have ever existed."

 Phanna's words gave me a strange feeling of comfort yet it also somehow sounded apologetic.